CraftoryStudios/Website/sourcecode/craftory-tech/wiki/Getting Started.md

 Steel (Iron and Charcoal), Copper, Magnetised Iron and a Core.
 More on Crafting Components

 2\.
-The first machine you'll need is the Iron [[Foundry]] (Non Electric Version).
+The first machine you'll need is the Iron [[Foundry]] - Non Electric Version.
 This will be used to start making Steel Ingots, the main ingredient in crafting machines.
 By putting fuel in, and then charcoal and iron ingots in the other two slots you can produce Steel, but be prepared at this stage its pretty slow.